Listed Building Home Insurance.

-The design and construction of historic buildings makes them more vulnerable to damage, especially by fire, and more expensive to repair.
-As a result standard home insurance is NOT SUFFICIENT.
+The design and construction of historic buildings make them more vulnerable to damage, especially by fire, and more expensive to repair.
+As a result, standard home insurance is not sufficient.
+If you own a listed building it is important you source listed building home insurance.

 Elevate has extensive experience insuring listed buildings.